bctiemann/pri/README.md

 - Once you have virtualenv, cd into the root directory of this project and enter:
 `virtualenv venv --python=<path/to/python>`
 - Then activate the virtualenv (which sets the enviroment vars to use the localized python for this shell only):
-`. venv/bin/activate` (other activate commands exist for non-bash shells)
+`. venv/bin/activate` (other activate commands exist for non-bash shells).
+This is how you will need to activate the venv to work with the project from now on (though PyCharm automates this; see below).
 - You can deactivate the shell's environment at any time with `deactivate`.
 Or just close the shell, it is not persistent.
 - You can now install the project's Python requirement libraries:
 `pip install -r requirements.txt`